Considering borrowing student loans for your education or your children’s? Here’s the basic information you need to know:

 For instance, let’s say a school costs $30,000 per year to attend including room and board, textbooks, etc. The limit for dependent undergraduates for the first year is $5,500.
 If the parents qualify, they can borrow much more, up to the full cost of attendance minus all other student aid.
 Thus, a parent could easily end up with $100,000 in debt from a child’s undergraduate degree.

-Credit rating and income determines eligibility for private student loans.
+Credit rating and income matter for private student loans

 Whether a private loan is to parents or students, credit rating and income do matter.
 Students getting a loan in their name with limited credit history may get loans with a parent or other more credit established co-signer.
 A co-signer is someone who agrees to repay the loan if the primary borrower can’t.
 Thus, they are equally responsible for the loan and loan payment history also goes on the co-signer’s credit report.